lemlac/mulem/docs/reference.md

 > What if you have a raw string with two apostrophes in a row inside it?

 That's an edge case not worth pursuing.
 The double apostrophes `''` syntax isn't perfect, but it's at least something.
-For anything more complicated, it's likely better to save the string to a document and open it as a file, which will be handled by a separate library and lies outside the scope of this document.
+For anything more complicated, it's better to save the string in a document and open it as a file, which will be handled by a separate library and lies outside the scope of this document.

 #### Arrays